 Causes of Bird Irruptions

 Several factors can lead to irruptive years for different birds.
 The most common cause is a lack of food in the birds’ normal wintering grounds; famine can force large numbers of birds to seek more plentiful habitats until seeds, flowers and insects return in the spring.
 Birds that feed on the seeds and catkins of birch, maple, pine, spruce and hemlock trees often irrupt when those types of trees have poor seed crops.
+Different birds of prey may also irrupt when the seed crops are poor and cannot support the necessary rodent populations for raptor food sources.

 Other causes for bird irruptions include unduly harsh cold or severe weather that may force birds to find more temperate wintering grounds, or overbreeding that may deplete even plentiful food supplies.
 No matter what the cause of the irruption, however, it is difficult to predict where or when irrupting species may appear.